leoheck/kiri/README.md

 There is a possibility to archive generated files (check the help above).

-To visualize generated files it is not necessary to have kiri installed.
-You just have to unpack the generated package and then execute the webserver script (`./kiri-server`) inside of the folder, as shown below:
+To visualize generated files it is not necessary to have KiRI installed.
+You just have to unpack the generated package and then execute the web-server script (`./kiri-server`) inside of the folder, as shown below:

 ```bash
 tar -xvzf kiri-2021.11.18-16h39.tgz